KYYX

 KYYX (97.1 FM) is a country music radio station in Minot, North Dakota, owned by iHeartMedia, Inc. The call sign "KYYX" is pronounced as "kicks" and the station's nickname is "97 Kicks FM".

-iHeartMedia, Inc. also owns and operates KCJB 910, KRRZ 1390, KIZZ 93.7, KMXA-FM 99.9, and KZPR 105.3 in Minot.
+The station is owned by iHeartMedia, Inc., through its licensee iHM Licenses, LLC, and is part of the company's cluster of stations serving the Minot market along with KCJB 910, KRRZ 1390, KIZZ 93.7, KMXA-FM 99.9, and KZPR 105.3.

+History

+KYYX first signed on the air in 1966.
+In 2007, KYYX was included in the proposed sale of 185 Clear Channel radio stations to GoodRadio.TV.
+The deal was ultimately terminated due to financing issues, resulting in KYYX remaining under Clear Channel (now iHeartMedia) ownership.

 Previous KYYX stations

 This radio station is not the first with the callsign KYYX.
 The original KYYX operated as a new wave-themed radio station in Seattle, Washington, in the early 1980s.
 A country radio station in Las Vegas, Nevada, operated as KYYX from 1985 to 1987 before going off the air and changing its callsign.